CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect_v2.md

         }
     }
     ```
 2. &emsp;Next, you may receive a session proposal in `onSessionProposal()`.
-The proposal namespace contains the list of chains, methods and events that are required from the Dapp.
+Each namespace in proposal's requiredNamespaces contains the list of chains, methods and events that are required from the Dapp.
-&emsp;For example, user choose Ethereum Goerli, Polygon Mumbai and Solana Devnet to connect, the received proposal lists 2 namespaces under `requiredNamespaces`: `eip155` and `solana`, and the selected chains are listed in each namespace's `chains`: `"eip155:5"`, `"eip155:80001"` and `"solana:8E9rvCKLFQia2Y35HXjjpWzj8weVo44K"`.
+&emsp;For example, user choose "Ethereum Goerli", "Polygon Mumbai" and "Solana Devnet" to connect, the received proposal lists 2 namespaces under `requiredNamespaces`: `eip155` and `solana`, and the selected chains are listed in each namespace's `chains`: `"eip155:5"`, `"eip155:80001"` and `"solana:8E9rvCKLFQia2Y35HXjjpWzj8weVo44K"`.

 <details open>
   <summary>Example Session Proposal</summary>